dylanbeattie/dylanbeattie.net/_posts/2022/2022-09-19-the-road-to-guitaraoke-part-1-vamp-chordino-imagesharp-ffmpeg.md

 #### Rendering video in .NET using ImageSharp and FFMpegCore

 I used .NET here because I know it, and I like it.
-To actually draw the chord names onto each frame, I'm using ImageSharp; each frame is then wrapped in an `ImageVideoFrameWrapper`, a class I wrote to pass data from ImageSharp to ffmpeg.
-I'm then using the `FFMpegCore` library to read those frames directly from memory and render them into the output video stream.
+To actually draw the chord names onto each frame, I'm using [ImageSharp](https://sixlabors.com/products/imagesharp/); each frame is then wrapped in an `ImageVideoFrameWrapper`, a class I wrote to pass data from ImageSharp to ffmpeg.
+I'm then using a .NET library called [FFMpegCore](https://github.com/rosenbjerg/FFMpegCore) to read those frames directly from memory and render them into the output video stream.
 Note that I'm using the `.webm` format here, and specifying `libvpx-vp9` as the video codec -- this is because I want my output video to support alpha transparency.

 Here's the program code: